Adventure trip to the Philippines

 The Philippines also became an American colony, when she decided to remove the “democracy” imposed by Spain and introduce her own.
 Thanks to this, it is easy to communicate in English with Filipinos, but on the other hand, unfortunately because of America, the Philippines has become a sex-tourism destination.
 It is not a coincidence that the largest centre of prostitution in the Philippines is located near the former American military base in Clark.
 Today the American base is already gone, but the city turned into a brothel has stayed.

 I of course started in Manila, where I saw the Spanish fort of Istramuros, a great Catholic cathedral, and I also travelled around the city on a board of adventurous jeepneys.
-I stayed in the Makati district, where there were many hotels, restaurants and also dental offices (which I recommend in the Philippines).
+I stayed in the Makati district, where there were many hotels, restaurants and also dental offices.
 On the other hand, there were also a lot of prostitutes in the tourist district; and worst of all, there were also men dressed like women, witj make ups like creepy dolls, trying to sell themselves to tourists.
 It was disgusting, repulsive!
 As if that that was not enough, there were also street vendors offering viagra.
 I thought: “Well, so that’s how it’s done in the Philippines“.
 On my last day in Manila I went to the zoo, and then to the Rizal Square and the Chinese Garden After that I took my female travel companions and went south.

 During the first part of the trip we travelled in the island of Luzon and stopped in Legaspi, from where we took four-wheeled vehicles to the Mayon volcano.
 I saw beautiful nature, palm trees, banana trees, the ruins of Cagsawah and the spectacular Hoyap-Hoyopan cave.
 Everywhere we went there was great nature, coconuts and cocoa, mango and rambutan fruit on the trees.
 Our next stop was the city of Tacloban, from where I went on a trip to the national park, I saw a few waterfalls and swam in the river by dramatic rock formations.
 It was also our first experience of the Philippine cuisine, Filipino countryside and the Filipino way of people.
 The majority of houses were made of bamboo and they were covered with palm leaves.